epage/epage.github.io/blog/blog/reflecting-on-errors-in-2019.md

 problems.
 If you aren't interested in all the middle stuff, feel free to skip to the end!

+Update: I messed up my reading of docs and test cases and claimed that `Box<dyn Error>` implemented `Error`.
+This is not the case and my post has been updated to reflect that.

 ## Why are errors such a hot topic in Rust compared to other languages?

 When I look at other languages, for the most part what error is returned is an